gdalle/HiddenMarkovModels.jl/docs/src/tutorial.md

     In the meantime, you can take a look at the files in `test`, which demonstrate more sophisticated ways to use the package.

 ```@repl tuto
+using HiddenMarkovModels
-using HiddenMarkovModels, Distributions
+using Distributions
 ```

+## Using the built-in HMM

-Constructing an HMM:
+Constructing a model:

 ```@repl tuto
 function random_gaussian_hmm(N)